GrayCoHub/MyAzure/README.md

 # MyAzure
 link from Azure

 This small webapp file was created and deployed from Azure.
+This readme file was created and the commit at GitHub